frothers/Frothers-FC/content/posts/2025/Summer/2025-summer-game-11.md

 With most of the boys still weighed down by their Christmas dinners Evan put in his usual shift and got two goals for it.

 ## Dick of the day
-Victim of onfield officiating and backroom politics, Chris was made this week's scapegoat for rolling a sub
+Victim of onfield officiating and backroom politics, Chris was made this week's scapegoat for rolling a sub.
+Free Kobbie Mainoo